trywilco/wilco-docs/docs/planning-your-quest.md

 - What will the user DO in each step?
 Do these steps align with the learning objectives you defined?
 - Does the order of steps make sense?
 - How will you verify that the step has been completed successfully?
+- How will users progress to the next step?
 - Are there any tests you need to write to check users’ work?
 - What hints can you provide to help users if they get stuck?
 (Each step should have at least one hint)
 - What would a textbook solution look like?